Q: Can my wife (husband) go with me?

 Q: How much does it cost?
 How much money do I need to

-A: The cost is FREE for the WWII and terminally ill
+A: The cost is FREE for

-Veterans.
+Veterans (unless you are going as a guardian).
 You do not need to bring any money, unless you

 intend to purchase souvenirs.